Homas/RpiDNS/README.md

 - [Axios](https://github.com/axios/axios)

 # Do you want to support to the project?
-You can suppor the project via [GitHub Sponsor](https://github.com/sponsors/Homas) (recurring payments) or make one time donations via [PayPal](https://paypal.me/ioc2rpz).
+You can suppor the project via [GitHub Sponsor](https://github.com/sponsors/Homas) (recurring payments) or make one time donation via [PayPal](https://paypal.me/ioc2rpz).

 # Contact us
 You can contact us by email: feedback(at)ioc2rpz[.]net or in [Telegram](https://t.me/ioc2rpz).